conanc/CV/README.md

 Technical Lead, [Entrepreneur First](https://www.joinef.com), 06/2017 - today
 -------------------------------------------------------------------------

 Heading up the engineering function at EF, I'm responsible for building the team from scratch and providing systems to multiply the effectiveness of the company's operations.
-We're a data-driven company, so facilitating analysis and access to data is my primary concern.
+We're defining a category, so product discovery and strategy are important components of my work here.

-Tech stack: Clojure / Postgres / ClojureScript / Reagent
+Tech stack: Clojure / Postgres / Datomic / ClojureScript / Reagent

 Technical Lead, Style.com, London 09/2015 - 06/2017